 Those nine Brothers dedicated themselves to establishing a lifetime membership chapter and from their labor Beta Alpha Alpha Chapter (BAA) earned its charter on September 18, 1978.
 The founding members were: Thad Conyers, Willie Faulkner, Dr, William Griffin, Harry Jefferson, Jr., Dr. Alphonso Patterson, Fernell Patterson, Jacques Weaver, Archie Williams, Jr. and William Wimbush.
 Today, life members comprise nearly half of the chapter's membership.

 Since its beginning in 1978, Beta Alpha Alpha's members and programs have grown.
 BAA established the not-for-profit Beta Alpha Alpha Foundation, Inc. in 1992, which at its annual Scholarship Breakfast, awards thousands of dollars in college scholarships to graduating male African-American and Latino high school students.
-Over the past thirty-six years, the chapter and the foundation have awarded scholarships to over 160 promising college-bound students.
+Over the past thirty-nine years, the chapter and the foundation have awarded scholarships to over 160 promising college-bound students.
 The chapter has also delivered or supported youth programs, voter registration drives, senior citizen projects, health fairs, talent hunts, achievement recognition programs and other activities that provide uplift to our community.